nguyenhphilip/pn-blog/content/blog/grad_diaries-doubt.md

 ---

-_Confront your limits with grace.
+Some instructions for when things get hard: _Confront your limits with grace.
 Try your best in what you do, but don’t beat yourself up for not being as good as others – there will always be someone better than you.
 Enjoy the opportunity to learn instead.
 Be you.
 Make it work for you.
 And don’t define yourself solely by your work._

 ---